 “My side” lost the malpractice case.
 Why am I being challenged for my testimony?

-In challenges relating to expert witness testimony, the challenged member’s sworn testimony, as it appears in transcripts of depositions or from trial, is reviewed for compliance with Rule 16 of the Code of Ethics.
+In challenges relating to expert witness testimony, the challenged member’s sworn testimony, as it appears in transcripts of depositions or from trial testimony, is reviewed for compliance with Rule 16 of the Code of Ethics.
 The outcome of the underlying litigation is not relevant to a review of the challenged testimony.
-Adjudicative hearings in such cases do not “re-try” the merits of the lawsuit but will only examine the challenged testimony for complaince with Rule 16.
+Ethics investigations and administrative hearings into Rule 16 challenges will not “re-try” the merits of the lawsuit but will only examine the challenged testimony for complaince with Rule 16.
 Learn more about Expert Witness Testimony.

-A binding agreement between the Ethics Committee and the challenged member, the terms and conditions of which may include sanctions and restrictions, but shall in all cases include a written assurance by the challenged member that the possible non observance has been terminated and will not recur.
+A binding agreement between the Ethics Committee and the challenged member.
+The terms and conditions of the alternative disposition may include sanctions and restrictions, but will, in all cases, always require written assurance by the challenged member that the challenged actions have terminated and will not recur.
 All Alternative Dispositions must be approved by the Academy’s Board of Trustees before they become effective.

-Following notice of a determination by the Board of Trustees regarding non-observance of the Rules of Ethics and of imposition of a sanction, the Academy member may submit a written request for an appeal to the Board of Trustees.
+Following notice of a determination by the Board of Trustees regarding a violation of the Rules of Ethics and of imposition of a sanction, the Academy member may submit a written request for an appeal to the Board of Trustees.

 Challenger (a.k.a Submitter):

-A person bringing a potential violation of the Academy's Code of Ethics to the attention of the Committee.
+A person bringing a potential violation of the Academy's Code of Ethics to the attention of the Ethics Committee.
 The challenger may be an Academy member or nonmember (e.g. a patient, a family member or other interested party).
 The submitter WILL be identified to the challenged member in all cases except when material/issues being investigated are found in the public domain (e.g. advertising, publicized lawsuits, online news websites, or other public publications).

-A private adjudicative hearing in which the concerns of the Committee are addressed and the challenged member has the opportunity to rebut the concerns.
+A private administrative in-person proceeding in which the concerns of the Ethics Committee are addressed and the challenged member has the opportunity to rebut the concerns.

-A member of the Ethics Committee elected by the Committee who presides at the hearing and assure that the Administrative Procedures of the Academy's Code of Ethics are properly followed.
+A member of the Ethics Committee elected by the Committee to preside at the hearing and assure that the Administrative Procedures of the Academy's Code of Ethics are properly followed.

-A member of the Ethics Committee who is the primary investigator of the challenge.
-The role of the Investigator is to summarize the issues and concerns of the Ethics Committee’s concerns at the hearing.
+A member of the Ethics Committee whose job is to act as the primary investigator of the challenge.
+The role of the Investigator is to summarize the issues and concerns of the Ethics Committee’s to the challenged member.
 The investigator does not participate in the deliberation process.